Kudzu and the California Marriage Amendment

 Proto-Kudzu: The Olympics

-The chastened International Olympic Committee attempted to fix the problem using physical exams, during preparations for the 1968 Mexico City Summer Games — only to find that a significant minority of athletes had what one might call ambiguous parts.
-So, they tried switching to "buccal [i.e., cheek] smears" — testing cheek swabbings for the "Barr body" in a cell nucleus that indicates an inactive X chromosome — which is what occurs with double-X. The IOC inferred — badly — that athletes without Barr bodies must be XY and thus male.
-Later, IOC switched to looking checking for the key "SRY" gene bloc on a Y chromosome — but not for that same gene bloc if attached to a non-standard chromosome — that codes for male traits.
+In any event, following the (sensationalistic) 1960s retellings, Dora's story impelled the International Olympic Committee to attempt to fix the problem using physical exams, during preparations for the 1968 Mexico City Summer Games (after trying them on an experimental basis during the 1968 Grenoble Winter Games) — only to find that a significant minority of athletes had what one might call ambiguous parts.
+So, they tried switching to "buccal [i.e., cheek] smears" — testing cheek swabbings for the "Barr body" (aka "sex chromatin") in a cell nucleus that indicates an inactive X chromosome — which is what occurs with double-X. The IOC inferred — badly — that athletes without Barr bodies must be XY and thus male.
+Later, starting with the 1992 Albertville Winter Games, IOC switched to checking for the key "SRY" gene bloc on a Y chromosome (using a molecular polymerase chain reaction to amplify the gene sequence where present) — but not for that same gene bloc if attached to a non-standard chromosome — that codes for male traits.
 Both tests accidentally implicated innocent CAIS women with XY genes (female in all respects that should matter) and others as detailed above, whose genetic anomalies gave them no competitive advantage.
-In particular, in 1967, Polish sprinting champion Ewa Klobukowska was disqualified (and banned from professional sports!) for being XXY, as was Spain's hurdler Maria José Martinez Patino for being XY (CAIS) in the 1980s.
-Worse, during preparations for the 1968 Grenoble Winter Olympics, Austrian skier Erika Shinegger was genetically tested, determined to be XY (probably CAIS), and disqualified.
+In particular, in 1967, Polish sprinting champion Ewa Kłobukowska was disqualified, publicly humiliated, and stripped of her medals (and banned from professional sports!) for being (probably) XXY with XX mosaicism, on the basis of failing the Barr body test, as was Spain's hurdler Maria José Martínez-Patiño for being XY (CAIS) in the 1980s.
+Further, during preparations for the 1968 Grenoble Winter Games, Austrian skier Erika Schinegger was genetically tested, determined to be XY, and disqualified.
 This was a great shock to all three women, who were raised female and had no reason to think otherwise.
-(Erika subsequently did have a sex change, and is now Erik.
-Maria's competitive eligibility was reinstated in 1988.
-Ewa retired, married, and gave birth to a son.)
+(Erika subsequently did have a sex change, having her previously unsuspected internal male genitals surgically uncovered, is now Erik, and became a father.
+Maria's competitive eligibility was reinstated. but only in 1988, long past her prime as a runner.
+Ewa retired, married, and gave birth to a son.
+Her medals were never returned, nor was she ever given an apology for the committee's error.)

-For extra irony: CAIS women athletes are in fact about the only humans on earth of either sex who logically should be above suspicion: Unlike everyone else, CAIS women's condition makes them uniquely unable to cheat by taking anabolic steroids to build muscle, because by definition their bodies simply don't respond at all to steroids (including testosterone), making them, actually, hyper-female — more female, in absolutely all ways that matter, than are regular XX women with normal androgen metabolism.
-And, putting the final nail in that coffin: The test failed to spot men with Congenital Adrenal Hyperplasia, who are XX but enjoy all the muscle advantages of maleness — or, likewise, men with Klinefelter's syndrome, or men with their SRY genes on non-standard chromosomes.
+For extra irony: CAIS (and 5-alpha-steroid reductase deficiency) women athletes are in fact about the only humans on earth of either sex who logically should be above suspicion: Unlike everyone else, those women's condition makes them uniquely unable to cheat by taking anabolic steroids to build muscle, because by definition their bodies simply don't respond at all to steroids (including testosterone), making them, actually, hyper-female — more female, in absolutely all ways that matter, than are regular XX women with normal androgen metabolism.
+And, worst of all: The SRY-bloc test failed to spot men with Congenital Adrenal Hyperplasia or androgen-producing tumors, who are XX but enjoy all the muscle advantages of maleness — or, likewise, men with Klinefelter's syndrome, or men with their SRY genes on non-standard chromosomes (or, even more problematically for testing, on no chromosomes at all).

 The Kudzu Vines Start Creeping: Legal Effects and Sex Changes